paulhhallam/OracleInstalls/cookbooks/oracle11g/README.md

-This cookbook is here as I am using it as a template to install and configure 12c leaf node clusters on Red Hat 7 systems.
+This cookbook is here as I am using it as a template to install and configure 11g on Red Hat 7 systems.
 ===========

 Description